bpype/blender-studio-pipeline/docs/addons/cloudrig/properties-ui.md

 Whether you're adding a new UI element or editing an existing one, you will see this same pop-up:
 <img src="/media/addons/cloudrig/props_ui_add_prop_simple.png" width=800>

-- **Bone icon**: Toggle whether you want to use a convenient bone selector, or type in the data path of a property owner.
+- **Bone icon**: When enabled, it lets you easily select a **bone** as the property owner, rather than having to type in the RNA Path of the bone like `pose.bones["Root"]`.
-    - **Property Bone**: Select the bone that should contain the property that you want to add to the UI.
+- **Collection icon**: When enabled, it lets you easily select a **bone collection** as the property owner, rather than having to type in the RNA Path of the collection like `data.collections_all["IK Controls"]`.
-    - **Property Owner**: Type in a data path to anything, eg. `pose.bones["Spine"].constraints["Stretch To"]` will point at the Stretch To constraint on the Spine bone.
+- **Property Owner**: When neither of the previous two options are enabled, you can type in the RNA Path to any property.
+For example, `pose.bones["Spine"].constraints["Stretch To"]` will point at the Stretch To constraint on the Spine bone.
 - **Property Name**: Name of the property on the selected property owner.
     - To continue the above constraint example, you could type `influence` in this field, to simply add the constraint's influence slider to the UI.
     - If the chosen property owner has Custom Properties, a drop-down selector will be shown of existing ones.
         - **Plus icon**: Instead of using the drop-down selector, type in anything, allowing you to create a new property.
         - **List icon**: Instead of selecting a single property, add ALL custom properties of the selected owner.
-    - If the property exists, a preview of how it will look is shown.

 ***The remaining settings are optional***:
 - **Hierarchy icon**: Toggle whether you want to add a UI element to a sub-panel, or a child element to an existing element.